 Tony has been with FCA since May of 2019.
 His journey here began back in 2014 when he served as the speaker at Fields Of Faith in Oklahoma.
 The very next year, his son Jordan stood on the same field and was prayed for by over 400 high school students as he battled cancer.
 Jordan went to heaven in November 2018, and his family credits the FCA ministry as playing a significant role in his coming to Christ earlier that year.
 Tony and his wife Angie have three other children, Gabrielle, Olivia and Aaron.

-Megan's heart for FCA developed while playing volleyball at Doane University where she learned and experienced the freedom of competing for Christ.
+Megan’s heart for the gospel and FCA developed while playing volleyball at Doane University where she learned and experienced the freedom of competing for Christ.
 In graduate school, FCA continued to solidify her passion for the gospel and discipleship within sports.
-Therefore, she can't imagine discipling anyone better than coaches and athletes and came on staff in August 2018.
-Megan loves people, loves to serve them through the love of Jesus Christ, and is excited to engage, equip, and empower coaches for Christ in southeast Nebraska.
+God called Megan to join FCA staff and disciple coaches and athletes in August 2018.
+Megan loves discipleship and is excited to engage, equip, and empower the coaches and athletes at the University of Nebraska and some local high schools.
+You can contact Megan at 402-366-8275.

 “How can I help you today?” is the phrase that escaped my lips almost daily for the last nine years at the Abbey Christian Store in Norfolk, NE.
 I was able to assist individuals and ministries in finding resources to bring others to Jesus or disciple them into a deeper knowledge of Him.
 Now, since the Abbey has closed, God has called me to be one who directly guides others to the Gospel and further into their relationship with God.
 I am thrilled have accepted God’s call to the position of Area Representative for the Fellowship of Christian Athletes (FCA) for the Norfolk Area of Northeast Nebraska.